 "Inter fans must trust him.
-Now that he has broken the curse [of scoring from open play], I'm sure he can reach double figures for the season," the coach said of his fellow-Iranian, who became Porto's third all-time leading marksman with 91 strikes in 182 outings before leaving the Dragons in the summer.
+Now that he has broken the curse [of scoring from open play], I'm sure he can reach double figures for the season," the coach said of his fellow-Iranian. who became Porto's third all-time he wants to "focus on tennis"